 Brand Vision Statement – the aspirational guiding light that conveys the company’s highest goal.
 This should come from the founder and set the expectation of where the company is headed.

-Purpose (Why Statement) – the purpose of the company, why it exists.
+Purpose (Why Statement) – the purpose of the company, and why it exists.
 This should align with what your customer values.

-Mission Statement – a clear statement with focal aim for your company distilled from the values and objectives that encompass what you offer to your customers and clients.
+Mission Statement – a clear statement with the focal aim for your company distilled from the values and objectives that encompass what you offer to your customers and clients.

 Unique Value Proposition (UVP) – a clear, succinct statement that explains the promise of value to be delivered.

 Core Values – the source of distinctiveness or deeply ingrained beliefs and principles that uphold a company’s existence and guide its actions.

 Logo – the visual element in the form of a type or symbol that helps customers remember your company.